greatericontop/weaponmaster/WEAPONS.md

 ![](assets/flask.png)

+### Crude Plutonium

+Deepslate coal ore can sometimes contain radioactive materials.
+It has a 9% chance to drop from breaking deepslate coal ore.

 ### Heart of Leviathan

 A piece of blue ice with 12% chance of dropping from an `Elder Guardian`.
 Used to craft `Hide of Leviathan`.